Social and Behavioral Sciences

 SBS 411 Counseling and Psychotherapy

 A study of the conceptual foundations, fundamental characteristics, and ethical principles involved in the process of psychological counseling.
-Alternative models (e.g., individual, group, family) of therapy will be explored in relation to theories of personality development and functioning.
+We will explore alternative methods (e.g. individual, group, family) of therapy in relation to theories of personality development and functioning.
 Special focus will also be placed on counseling approaches in community mental health areas such as trauma and crisis intervention.
 Prerequisite: SBS 311.
 Cr 3.

 A review of contemporary social policy alternatives and an examination of social policy making processes at both the macro- and micro-levels.
-Students complete an applied social policy project which might take the form of a policy paper, a grant proposal or written legislative testimony for a community agency.
-Prerequisites: either LCC 200 or LCC 370 as well as junior standing or permission of the instructor.
+The course combines service learning or community engagement with action research strategies in an Applied Social Policy project with a community-based organization or governmental agency.
+Prerequisites: Senior standing and either LOS 210 or SBS 210 or SBS 370 or permission of the instructor.
+Recommended to be taken in final semesters.
 Cr 3.

 This course considers the variety of ways in which risks, especially risks to the environment and to health, are measured, perceived, communicated, and acted upon in our society.
 Perspectives will be drawn from health fields, natural sciences, and political science, as well as from the social sciences.
 Cr 3.

 The goal of this course is to provide an experiential learning opportunity for students to increase their global awareness.
 Through a variety of readings, overseas traveling, site experiences, and reflection exercise, students will examine a diversity of sociocultural issues in a foreign environment.
 Prerequisite: Instructor permission.
-Cr 3.
+Variable Cr 3-6.